ArjavJain-27/ai-agents/README.md

 AI-Agents
 AI agents are AI systems that don't just answer questions—they can think through a task, make decisions, use tools, and complete multi-step work with minimal human intervention.

-How It WorksObserve: The agent takes your task and reviews the current environment or data.Plan: The model creates a step-by-step strategy to reach the goal.Act: The system calls the required tools or APIs to execute the plan.Reflect: It checks the output, fixes errors, and repeats the loop until finished

 Core Components of AI AgentsBrain (LLM): Processes user prompts, decodes context, and orchestrates logical steps.Planning & Reasoning: Breaks a large goal into smaller tasks, critiques its own output, and iterates.Tools: Uses APIs, code execution, or web search to interact with external apps.Memory: Tracks short-term conversation states and long-term historical context.

 I agents use feedback mechanisms, such as other AI agents and human-in-the-loop (HITL) to improve the accuracy of their responses.
 Let’s return to our previous surfing example to highlight this process.
 After the agent forms its response to the user, it stores the learned information along with the user’s feedback to improve performance and adjust to user preferences for future goals.